Whitechapel Mount: Civil War fortification

 And help'd the men to dig like moles.

 The completed ring was 18 miles in circumference.
 A visiting Scotsman walked it; it took him 12 hours.

 Fort No.2, officially a hornwork with two flanks, commanded the Whitechapel Road.
 The Scottish traveller, who inspected it, said it was a "nine angled fort only pallosaded and single ditched and planted with seven pieces of brazen ordnance [brass cannon], and a court du guard [guardhouse] composed of timber and thatched with tyle stone as all the rest are".
 There was a trench around its base.

 Daniel Lysons said the earthwork at Whitechapel was 329 foot long, 182 foot broad and more than 25 foot above ground level.

 After the civil war these fortifications were swiftly removed because they spoiled productive agricultural land.
 However traces remained and one of these was Whitechapel Mount.
-Wrote Lysons (1811): "The east end was till of late years very perfect; on the west side some houses had been built.
+Lysons wrote in 1811: "The east end was till of late years very perfect; on the west side some houses had been built.
 The surface on the top, except where it had been dug away, was perfectly level.
 Mount Street, Mayfair, is another relict name of one of these civil war forts.